icywind/TEN-AI-Demo-IOS/docs/GUIDE.md

 2. Obtain an OpenAI API key from the [platform dashboard]. (https://platform.openai.com/api-keys)
 3. Obtain an Agora App ID and certificate from [developer console] (onsole.agora.io/projects).
 4. Clone the [TEN Agent project](https://github.com/TEN-framework/TEN-Agent) from GitHub.
-5. Follow the TEN Agent project's instructions to set up the services in your local environment.
+5. Follow [TEN Agent project's instructions](https://github.com/TEN-framework/TEN-Agent?tab=readme-ov-file#how-to-build-ten-agent-locally) to set up the services in your local environment.
 Use the keys that you obtained from Steps 1-3 to set up the .env file.

 You can observe running services from the Docker desktop display, like the following screen shot:
 ![docker](https://github.com/user-attachments/assets/da4525b8-ab3a-4579-b318-591d462b5c9e)